Building a curriculum to inspire girls to become the leaders and change-makers of tomorrow

 Manage manufacturing, sales, delivery, customer feedback analysis, etc.

 Write a comprehensive, step-by-step Facilitation Guidebook for new workshop coaches

 Directly film, edit, and publish online tutorial videos

-Prototyping and testing teaching materials with dozens of schools and educators
+Prototype, test, and iterate on teaching materials with dozens of schools + educators

-Running several product marketing initiatives, ranging from digital marketing campaigns to promotional videos and materials
+Run several product marketing initiatives, including digital marketing campaigns

 In 2019, we re-branded our materials to a comic, pop-art superhero theme.

 I led the process of defining and carrying our new brand elements into our materials, including a comprehensive Facilitation Guidebook for our flagship girls empowerment workshop.

 We’ve designed water-bottles, shirts, and lots of other playfully branded materials for girls and educators.